hgtdf/PPL-Project-Repository/README.md

     - study your respective parts sa programming then we update each everyone on monday.
     - symbol table
     - meet ulit by monday (1:30 PM NLP Time)

+To do: (Deadline: By Wednesday 02/16/2022)
+    - machines, insert true and false, adjust lahat
+    -